socotecio/django-socio-grpc/docs/settings.rst

     "your_project.auth.JWTAuthentication"
   ]

-For more details, see the `DRF documentation on auth as DSG use the same system <https://www.django-rest-framework.org/api-guide/authentication/#setting-the-authentication-scheme>`_.
+For more details, see the `DRF documentation on auth <https://www.django-rest-framework.org/api-guide/authentication/#setting-the-authentication-scheme>`_ as DSG use the same system.

 .. _default_filter_backends_settings: